George-Mantasas/IoT_Security_System_Code/README.md

 My name is George Mantasas and I'm from Greece.

-As part of my thesis on "IoT Security Systems in Theory and Practice" a IoT Security Systems was created on scrach.
+As part of my thesis on "IoT Security Systems in Theory and Practice" a IoT Security Systems was created from scrach.

 George Mantasas.
 University of the Peloponnese.
 School of Economics and Technology.